isakpulkki/15PuzzleSolver/README.md

 ![CI Badge](https://github.com/isakpulkki/15puzzlesolver/workflows/CI/badge.svg) [![Codecov badge](https://codecov.io/gh/isakpulkki/15PuzzleSolver/branch/main/graph/badge.svg?token=QCJD3KYHM7)](https://codecov.io/gh/isakpulkki/15PuzzleSolver)

 This is a Python-based GUI application built with the TKinter library.
-It enables users to play the 15 Puzzle game and presents them with optimal moves to solve it.
+It enables users to play the 15 Puzzle and shows them the optimal moves to solve it.

 To achieve this, the application uses the Iterative Deepening A* algorithm, which uses an additive pattern database as a heuristic to determine the best moves to solve the puzzle.